-When I first started meditation, my experience was one of realising just how busy my mind was.
+When I first started meditation and mindfulness, my experience was one of realizing just how busy my mind was.
 There was a continuous arising of thought, memories, sounds, physical sensations and visions.

 For me, I gained inner peace, increased my self-awareness, became grounded and calmer, started feeling present in everything I did, rejuvenated me and increased my fulfillment of life.